-- 207. Reading has three major casino venues that provide an on-site bar and restaurant; one located within Reading Town Centre (Grosvenor Casino); and two out of centre (Grosvenor Casino, Rose Kiln Lane; and Genting Casino, Richfield Avenue).
+212. Reading has three major casino venues that provide an on-site bar and restaurant; one located within Reading Town Centre (Grosvenor Casino); and two out of centre (Grosvenor Casino, Rose Kiln Lane; and Genting Casino, Richfield Avenue).
 We consider that Reading is particularly well served by major casino venues based on our experience of assessing provision in other similar sized centres.
 The town centre is also served by a number of smaller 'high street' outlets with amusement style games and slot machines.
-Brands include Admiral, Betway, and Merkur. - 208.
-Reading has two bingo halls, both of which are located out of centre, including a bingo hall within the aforementioned Genting Casino facility (Richfield Avenue), and BJ's Bingo (Gillette Way). - 209.
+Brands include Admiral, Betway, and Merkur.

+- 213. Reading has two bingo halls, both of which are located out of centre, including a bingo hall within the aforementioned Genting Casino facility (Richfield Avenue), and BJ's Bingo (Gillette Way). - 214.
 Betting offices are located across Reading, which a higher concentration in Reading Town Centre (8 outlets).
 Oxford Road West has two outlets.
-Millfield and Bretton have two betting offices, while Werrington and Orton each have one outlet.
-There are no betting offices in Hampton District Centre.
-Caversham, Emmer Green, Meadway, Tilehurst Triangle, Shinfield Road, and Whitley Street have one outlet - 210.
-Betting offices are also noted in some of Reading's larger local centres. - 211.
-The household survey findings show that Reading's gambling venues are popular and retain a reasonable proportion of trips (particularly given the competition with online channels). - 212.
+Caversham, Emmer Green, Meadway, Tilehurst Triangle, Shinfield Road, and Whitley Street each have one outlet. - 215.
+Betting offices are also noted in some of Reading's larger local centres. - 216.
+The household survey findings show that Reading's gambling venues are popular and retain a reasonable proportion of trips (particularly given the competition with online channels). - 217.
 The table below summarises the market share of trips to the most cited gambling venues.